snowplow-archive/snowplow.github.com/_posts/2015-03-xx-snowplow-r63-xxx-released.md

 If you know of another click ID that would be useful to the wider Snowplow community, please do add it to [this ticket] [issue-1547].

+For more details on this enrichment, see the [campaign attribution enrichment] [campaign-attribution-enrichment] wiki page.

 <h2><a name="xxx">4.
 Enhanced enrichment: IP lookups using MaxMind</a></h2>

+For more details on this enrichment, see the [IP lookups enrichment] [ip-lookups-enrichment] wiki page.

 <h2><a name="xxx">5.
 Enhanced enrichment: useragent parsing using `user_agent_utils`</a></h2>